Blog

 • Cysts are fluid-filled masses that are rarely indicative of breast cancer.

 • Calcifications are small, hard pieces of calcium sometimes found in soft breast tissue.
 Calcifications may be found singly or in clusters.
+They can be benign or concerning.

 What is the Breast Imaging-Reporting and Data System (BI-RADS)?

-Created by the American College of Radiology, BI-RADS is used to report the results of every mammogram scan.
+Created by the American College of Radiology, the BI-RADS is used to report the results of every mammogram scan.
 The system accounts for the results of the mammogram and recommends follow-up tests, if needed, and indicates the degree of the risk that an abnormality may be cancerous.

 BI-RADS works by organizing the results of each mammogram into categories based on cancer risk.
 Each category is given a number, with lower numbers indicating no risk or benign changes and higher numbers indicating areas of breast cancer concern.
 A BI-RADS category of “0” indicates an incomplete scan, so additional testing or a repeat mammogram is required.